How Long Do LED Lights Last? Do LED Lights Burn Out?

 LED, or Light Emitting Diode, technology stands out for its efficiency and durability.
 Unlike traditional bulbs, LEDs produce light when electrons pass through a semiconductor.
 This process generates minimal heat compared to incandescent or fluorescent bulbs.

-Importance of Lifespan in Lighting
+Importance of Lifespan in Lighting - How Long Should LED Lights Last?

 How Long Do LED Lights Last?

 Several factors influence this extensive lifespan.
 Proper installation and minimal electrical stress help maximize longevity.
 Unlike incandescent bulbs, LEDs don't burn out suddenly but gradually lose brightness over time.
+Giving you notice for when it's time to replace led light.

 Key Advantages of LED Lifespan: